Visionbi/a_guide_for_the_perplexed/9_System_Handover.md

 ## Runbook
 Writing a set of routines and operations that explain common recurring tasks will help you to find the optimal way to get the work done.
-If you are not sure if you will remember to explain the customer how to do things 6 months from now or if there are many routines to follow , continue reading .
 You can write a general checklist to cover daily operational tasks for example:
 -	Check no alert emails or failures in the logs
 -	Monitor system performances